Manasa54321/aps-portfolio/README.md

 ### Data Structures Used
 #### B+ Tree
 B-Trees and B+ Trees are commonly used in database indexing to provide efficient search, insertion, and deletion operations.
 B-Trees and B+ Trees ensure that the database can quickly locate records even in very large datasets.
-B trees have time complexity of O(logn) for insertion, deletion and search.
+B trees have time complexity of O(logn) for insertion, deletion and search and space complexity of O(n)

 View [B+ tree code](https://github.com/Manasa54321/aps-portfolio/blob/main/Bplus.cpp)

 #### Hash Tables
 Hash Tables are used for fast lookups, especially in key-value stores and caching mechanisms.
 Hash tables are essential for quick access to frequently used data.
+Time complexity: Insert/Delete/Search O(n)
+Space Complexity: O(n)

 View [Hash Table code](https://github.com/Manasa54321/aps-portfolio/blob/main/hash_table.cpp)

 #### Trie
 Trie is very efficient for alphabetical data storage and retrieval.
 It is also used implementing autocomplete and prefix search features.
 Tries can be used to index and search for video titles and other metadata.
+Time complexity: Insert/Search O(n)
+Space Complexity: O(n)

 View [Trie code](https://github.com/Manasa54321/aps-portfolio/blob/main/trie.cpp)